Accessibility Legislation Engagement Report

 During the engagement, we asked for feedback on the definition of disability.
 When developing Saskatchewan’s Disability Strategy, the Citizen Consultation Team agreed on the following definition that is based on an assessment tool developed by the World Health Organization:

 “Disability is a limitation in functioning that is the result of a dynamic interaction between an individual’s health condition(s) and personal and environmental factors.”
+(External link)

 This definition of disability recognizes that the reason a person with a health condition (diagnosis) has difficulty doing something that others can do is not just because of their health condition(s).
 Instead, the way the person’s health condition interacts with their personal situation and their environment creates a disability.
 This means that if someone’s personal situation or environment changes, they could experience less disability.